23navin/23navin.github.io/_projects/CubeSTEP-Payload.md

 My primary assignment had two aspects: to develop the Payload processor (ESP32-Pico-D4) and model its required functionality in the flight software (JPL's F-Prime) to allow the OBC to interface with the payload.

 This page will cover my experience developing the firmware for the ESP32 processor.
-See CubeSTEP Flight Software[(link)](/projects/CubeSTEP-Fprime) for information regarding the F-Prime development.
+See CubeSTEP Flight Software[(link)](/projects/CubeSTEP-Fprime) for commentary on F-Prime development.

 ---

-The firmware for the Payload Processor was developed using the PlatformIO extension for VS Code.
-This extension has all the functionality needed to build and upload code to the ESP32 microprocessor.
-The ESP32-Pico-D4 development kit was used to test and debug the firmware while the Payload component is being developed.
-The project's repository is available on GitHub[(link)](https://github.com/23navin/esp32-payload-development).
-The Payload Processor will often be referred to simply as 'the device.'
+Per the requirements, the payload processor needed to be able to record temperatures from the payload's 16 thermistors, send a 5V PWM signal to power the payload's heating element, and interact with the main computer over I2C.
+I was also given Espressif's ESP32-Pico-D4 to accomplish those requirements.
+The ESP32 is a microcontroller family from Espressif that is built around dual 32-bit Xtensa microprocessors.
+It is functionally similar to the more-popuar STM32 microcontroller family and ARM's Cortex-M microprocessors.

+Espressif's development tool, called ESP-IDF, has an official VS Code extention that I used to debug and build the firmware.
+All of the firmware's application code and hardware drivers were written by myself and directly on top of Espressif's provided APIs.
+I wanted to challenge myself to not depend on third-party libraries or online example code.
+Of course, I did reference many online resources and open-source repositories to learn concepts like I2C and FreeRTOS, but I tried to force myself to rely on the ESP32 and ESP-IDF's user guides as much as possible.
+Because of this, I am very proud of how lean and purpose-oriented the resulting code is.
+The project's repository can be viewed on GitHub[(link)](https://github.com/23navin/esp32-payload-development).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
             {% include figure.html path="assets/img/daq.jpg" title="DAQ" class="img-fluid border border-dark rounded z-depth-1" %}
         <div class="caption">
-            A prototype of the payload processor being used to control and monitor the payload during testing
+            A prototype of the payload processor being used to control and monitor the payload during testing.
         </div>
     </div>
 </div>

-The assignment of developing the payload processor came with some requirements.
-It needed to be able to read temperatures from the payload's temperature sensors, set a power level for a payload element, store and retrieve data on the processor's onboard memory, transmit and receive data via I2C, and receive operational commands via I2C.
-To satisfy these specific requirements, certain libraries had to be developed.
-I was able to achieve some of the requirements by adapting open-source libraries but others had to be built from scratch.

-##### Libraries that I made

-Telemetry (struct)

-* Stores the payload's temperatures and heater's output level at a point in time
-* Has methods to set telemetry data and output the data as a string
-* Designed to hold samples of system temperature for periodical system checks and during experiment
-* Telemetry data will either eventually be transmitted over I2C or stored into a .csv log file

-FileCore (class)

-* Handles the internal flash storage over SPI
-* Has methods to create, write to, and read from a .csv file

-SensorCore (class)

-* Sample temperature values from 16 thermistors using on-board ADC
-* Can write data directly to a Telemetry struct via pointer.

-HeaterCore (class)

-* Creates a PWM output at a GPIO to control a payload element
-* Uses two timers to create a Trailing-Edge PWM signal that has a period of 12 seconds
-* The duty cycle and period can be set as needed by the experimen

-I2cCore (class)

-* Allows the OBC to communicate with the payload processor via I2C
-* The ESP32 acts as the slave
-* ESP32 expects telemetry data requests and commands to start and control the experiment

-##### Bringing it all together

-With the libraries developed to provide the core functionality, the next step is to tie it all together into a functioning system using FreeRTOS.
+##### The Firmware

+FreeRTOS handles the execution of the required functionality.
+Only three tasks were needed to cover everything: A task to handle I2C communication and execute commands received from the main computer, an experiment task to manage the PWM signal, and a logging task to record temperatures.
+Thanks to the ESP32 having a dual-core processor, the I2C task gets its own core while the experiment and logging tasks share the other core.

+The I2C task is very simple.
+It repeatedly calls a function from my I2C class to check the I2C buffer for incoming messages.
+If an incoming message is received, it will parse out an opcode that would be embedded in the first couple bits of the message and compare it to a list of defined opcodes.
+A unique feature of my I2C implementation is that opcodes can be added to a list within the object along with a pointer to a function once it has been instantiated.
+So if the opcode received over I2C is recognized, the object can directly call its corresponding function to finish the transaction.
+I tried to simplify the development process of altering the opcodes (and how they are executed) so that it is accessible to future CubeSTEP researchers who may not be familiar with C++ or even coding in general.
+If I were to implement this class today, I would do it in a more conventional way, but I was happy to take this opportunity to get more comfortable with pointers and type definitions.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
             {% include figure.html path="assets/img/firmware_code.png" title="app_main" class="img-fluid border border-dark rounded z-depth-1" %}
         <div class="caption">
-            Firmware's app_main start up sequence.
-Intiatializes hardware drivers, sets up i2c calls, and starts 'i2c_scan' task.
+            app_main() including the procedure to add opcodes and their function handlers to the i2c object.
+The first parameter of ".install_handler" is the opcode and the second is a pointer to the function that will be called when the opcode is received over i2c.
         </div>
     </div>
 </div>

-The 'install_handler' funtion that is provided by the i2c slave class allows me to link a function to an opcode.
-For example, when the 'i2c_scan' task receives a message with the opcode '0x21', it will call the function 'i2c_restart_device' and pass through the message's data contents.
-The call function can receive the message's contents as a parameter and perform some actions accordingly.
-Most i2c functions are expected to return a one byte status message over i2c after they have completed their functionality.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
             {% include figure.html path="assets/img/firmware_callfunction.png" title="I2C Call Function" class="img-fluid border border-dark rounded z-depth-1" %}
         <div class="caption">
-            An example i2c call function that can start, stop, and return the status of a task.
+            An example of an i2c call function that can start, stop, or return the status of a task.
         </div>
     </div>
 </div>

-When the above function is called by 'i2c_scan', it checks the parameter to see whether the master wants to start the 'plogger' task, stop the task, or receive whether the task is running or not.
-If the parameter does not correspond to any of those actions, it returns a one-byte 'invalid' message over i2c to indicate to the master that it did not perform any actiond despite receiving an operation request.
-If the parameter is '0x01', the function will first check that the task has not been started, then start the task and write a 'valid' byte over i2c indicating that the operation that was requested had been completed.
-If the task had already been started, the function will wrtie an 'invalid' byte over i2c to indicate that the operation could not be completed.
-A parameter of '0x02' uses the same dataflow to end the 'plogger' task upon request.
-Finally, a parameter of '0x03' will simply return a 'valid' or 'invalid' byte depending on if the task is running or not.

-Most i2c call functions behave similarly.
-The parameter value can be used to choose an action to be performed (like the above example), hold a 32-bit data value (such as a time value), or both (using one byte to define an action and the remaining three bytes to hold a value).
-The functions always return some value back over i2c, usually a confirmation/acknowledge byte or a 32-bit value.

-The entire system is built on top of the 'i2c_scan' task and the i2c call functions.
-The task is configured at 0 priority (idle) and is the only task that runs on core 0 aside from the call functions. 'i2c_scan' is only suspended when a call function is running.
-All other tasks, including the experiment and logging tasks, run on core 1 to minimize the time between an operation request being sent by the master device over i2c and the confirmation of completion being sent back over i2c to the master.
+Unlike the I2C task which is always running, the other two tasks run when their opcode is received over I2C.
+The experiment task uses two hardware timers to generate a PWM signal that ramps from a duty cycle of 0% to 100% over a period of time.
+The PWM signal goes to a solid state relay that supplies 5V to a heating element in the satellite's payload.
+The logging task reads from the 16 thermistors that are attached to the payload and records the temperatues, along with some relevent system telemetry, to SPI flash.
+A logging task is automatically created with the experiment task and gets deleted when the experiment is completed.
+A secondary logging task can also be started to passively log temperatures when an experiment is not active as well.

+All of the parameters of the experiment and logging task, such as experiment length and logging frequently, are variables and can be set via I2C.
+This allows the experiment to evolve as our testing team assesses how to best test the payload without ever needing to turn off the satellite.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">